Can SAFe Make the World a Better Place?

 Here are some tips for tackling these types of questions:

 • If the answer is only partly true, it’s probably incorrect: Don’t convince yourself an answer is true if it isn’t.
-We don’t put trick questions in our exams, so unless the answer is obviously true, it’s probably incorrect.
+We don’t put trick questions in our exams, so it’s probably incorrect unless the answer is obviously true.

-• Make predictions: After you’ve read the question, guess what the answer is before reading the choices.
+• Make predictions: After reading the question, guess the answer before reading the choices.
 If one of them is the same as the answer you came up with, it’s probably the correct one.

 • If you get stuck on a question: Skip it and come back.
 Other questions and answers may jog your memory.
-Our exam platform, QuestionMark, makes skipping questions easy because you can flag questions to come back to at a later point during the exam.
+Our exam platform, QuestionMark, makes skipping questions easy because you can flag questions to return to later during the exam.
+Review the instructions at the beginning of the exam to understand how to flag.

-To see your specific SAFe exam details, visit the certification exams page in SAFe® Studio.
+To see your specific SAFe exam details, visit the certification exams page in SAFe Studio™.

 Tip Two | Interact with the SAFe Exam Content in Multiple Ways